ephemeral-laboratories/usemy-name-site/principles/do-not-compare-names.md

 ---
+title: "Principle: Do not attempt to match names to determine whether two names refer to the same person"
 ---

-# Principle: Do not attempt to match names to determine whether two names refer to the same person

 This is probably the most intuitively obvious one.